BenjaminChanChunHo/CUHK-STAT-or-RMSC-Tutorial-Note/README.md

 #### 17-18 Term 2, Course Instructor: Prof. Phillip Yam, Student No: 218
 Tutorial 0: Review of Discrete and Continuous Probability Distributions <br />
-Tutorial 5: Point Estimation (Optional - <a href = "https://github.com/BenjaminChanChunHo/CUHK-STAT-or-RMSC-Tutorial-Note/blob/master/STAT2006/Tutorial%205/STAT2006_Tutorial_5_Optional_Topic.pdf" target = "_blank">Frequentist vs Bayesian Statistician</a>) <br />
+Tutorial 5: Point Estimation <br />
 Tutorial 6: Midterm Revision - Point Estimation Exercises <br />
 Tutorial 7: Confidence Intervals for Mean <br />
 Tutorial 8: Confidence Interval for Variance and Proportion

+Optional: <a href = "https://github.com/BenjaminChanChunHo/CUHK-STAT-or-RMSC-Tutorial-Note/blob/master/STAT2006/Tutorial%205/STAT2006_Tutorial_5_Optional_Topic.pdf" target = "_blank">Frequentist vs Bayesian Statistician</a>

 ### RMSC4002 Data Analysis in Finance and Risk Management Science
 This course covers modern data analysis techniques that are commonly used in financial and risk management.
 Topics include applications of multivariate techniques such as principal component and canonical correlation to asset management, Value-at-Risks, GARCH model in estimating volatility, time series methods in term-structure analysis, and data mining methods such as logistic regression, k-mean clustering and classification tree, and neural network.